TRIQS/Nevanlinna/doc/index.rst

 This documentation is generated based on `rst <https://de.wikipedia.org/wiki/ReStructuredText>`_ files and the comments in the sources and headers.

-Learn how to use nevanlinna in the :ref:`documentation`.
+Learn how to use Nevanlinna in the :ref:`documentation`.

 .. toctree::